eclipse-edc/IdentityHub/docs/developer/decision-records/2025-02-24-sts-deployment-embedded/README.md

-# EDC's SecureTokenService must always be embedded in IdentityHub
+# The SecureTokenService must always be embedded in IdentityHub

 ## Decision